microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkbox.png?raw=true"><b>Option 2 - Use Your Own Account</b></p>

-You can also use your own account or one provided to you by your organization, but you must be able to create a resource group and create, start, and manage a Virtual Machine and an Azure AKS cluster.
+You can also use your own account or one provided to you by your organization, but you must be able to create a resource group and create, start, and manage a Virtual Machine and an Azure Virtual Machine.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkbox.png?raw=true"><b>Option 3 - Use an account provided by your instructor</b></p>